Rantoul Village Board set to vote on one of most contentious budgets in recent years

 Under Snider’s original plan, village revenue, projected to decline by 1.9 percent from fiscal year 2018, would total $8,951,774, while projected expenditures would total $8,921.082 — a 3.6 percent decline from FY18 in the initial budget proposal.

-With the exclusion of the layoff of one of the Rec Department employees (instead of two), the budget would be about $2,000 in the black.
+With the layoff of one of the Rec Department employees (instead of two), the budget would be about $2,000 in the black.

 Board members said they needed more definite figures before deciding whether to close central maintenance and make some other budget decisions.